Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 - - -

+__Tags__: reassignment necessity, live migration
-Thomas, S., Alexander, S.
+> [11] Thomas, S., Alexander, S.
-Decision support for virtual machine reassignments in enterprise data centers 2010 - Network Operations and Management Symposium
+> Decision support for virtual machine reassignments in enterprise data centers
+> 2010 - Network Operations and Management Symposium

 Thomas S. starts from the statement that energy represents up to 50% of operating costs in infrastructure, that's why there is a need to optimize it.